 Travels continued for Alister with a trip to the USA to follow up visits with both of his design partners, Maxwell and Hunter.
 A site visit to what would become Pasatiempo was made while in California.
 After a quick trip back to Britain, MacKenzie would embark a tour of North America as a member of the British Senior's Golfing Society team.
 Visits were made to Cypress Point to play the completed course.
 Before departing the USA, MacKenzie would visit Crystal Downs and leave Maxwell with detailed green sketches.

 1929 & 1930

-In July 1929, Bobby Jones played a match at Cypress Point which gave him first-hand knowledge of MacKenzie's design theory in practice.
+In July 1929, Bobby Jones played a match at the links golf course Cypress Point, which gave him first-hand knowledge of MacKenzie's design theory in practice.
 Shortly after that, MacKenzie visited Argentina, laying out three courses before returning to Britain.
 In June 1930, after a long and somewhat messy divorce, MacKenzie remarried and moved his new wife to California, settling in a small cabin on the sixth fairway at Pasatiempo.

 Augusta National Golf Club

 After years of crossing paths at medals and matches, Bobby Jones invited MacKenzie to Augusta, Georgia, USA to walk the proposed site of Augusta National Golf Club.
 After three days, an initial routing plan was proposed.
 After establishing the playing corridors, another site visit was made on October 4th, 1931.
 In November of 1931, the final coloured plan was drawn and signed by Dr Alister MacKenzie.
 Another site visit was made in March 1932, to oversee the construction and final grading of the green surfaces.
 By May 1932 the course was completed and opened for play on January 13th, 1933.
 The course designed by golf course architect, Alister MacKenzie, would become of the greatest courses in the world.